Mukilkumar-SEC/Simulation-project--Digital-Electronics/README.md

-# BCD TO GREY CONVERTION USING VERLOG
+# Design and simulate mod 12 synchronous upcounter with T flip flop using Verilog.

 ## AIM:
-Design and simulate mod 12 synchronous upcounter with T flip flop using Verilog.
+To Design and simulate mod 12 synchronous upcounter with T flip flop using Verilog.

 ## Equipments Required:
 1. Hardware – PCs, Cyclone II , USB flasher